hyominchoi/ComputerVision_in_AutonomusVehicleEngineering/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HLS color histogram with `hist_bins = 32` along with HOG features with parameters given above.
-I decided not to use `spatial_histogram` as SVM model's accuracy was greater than 98% without the spatial hisgoram.
+I decided not to use `spatial_histogram` as SVM model's accuracy was greater than 98% without the spatial histogram.

 ### Sliding Window Search